Legal Considerations Hiring A Senior In Home Care Agency in Anderson, SC

 Another advance medical directive is health care power of attorney (POA) or a health care proxy.
 This is a legal document that names a health care agent, who will have decision-making powers and full access to confidential medical records.
 A health care agent does not have to be a family member.
 You should know where this document is and bring it with you if your loved one is hospitalized.

 Gathering and organizing documents with your loved one can give both of you peace of mind when it comes to decisions concerning future health care.
-Your loved will have the opportunity to state their wishes and you will be able to fulfill them.
+Your loved one will have the opportunity to state their wishes and you will be able to fulfill them.
+If you have already begun a conversation about hiring a senior in home care agency with your loved one, this could be a good time to discuss their future wishes as well.

 For more information about legal documents for seniors, please contact Comfort Keepers of Anderson, SC.
-We are happy to help you in any way we can!
+Our senior in home care agency is happy to help you in any way we can!
 We are available non-stop to answer your questions!